 During the research period, multiple crises have altered the dynamics of the German far right, which is reflected in the findings.
-The COVID-19 pandemic, the Russian war against Ukraine and the cost-of-living crisis that ensued, new and recurring culture war issues as well as one federal and several state elections were all co-opted for far-right campaigning in Germany.
+The COVID-19 pandemic, the Russian war against Ukraine and the cost-of-living crisis that ensued, new and recurring culture war issues31 as well as one federal and several state elections were all co-opted for far-right campaigning in Germany.

 At the same time, the dynamics on social media platforms also changed significantly.
 For example, the initial distinction between established, 'mainstream' platforms on the one side versus smaller, 'alternative' platforms on the other - which was largely based on respective moderation practices - can no longer easily be made.
 On the one hand, some 'alternative platforms' have begun to implement moderation efforts.
-BitChute, for example, which has historically prided itself for a reserved approach to content moderation and presented itself as committed to freedom of expression, has now pledged to increasing its moderation team and to enabling non-registered users to report content.
-The changes came after UK regulatory body Ofcom raised concerns with the platform.
-Further, Telegram has also banned some extremist accounts after pressure from the German Ministry of the Interior.
-Although the platform is still reluctant to moderate content and only bans or geo-blocks accounts when put under pressure, Telegram does not subscribe to the unambiguous free speech commitment its founder Pavel Durov claimed to support and has in some cases accepted local laws as grounds for deplatforming.
+BitChute, for example, which has historically prided itself for a reserved approach to content moderation and presented itself as committed to freedom of expression,32 has now pledged to increasing its moderation team and to enabling non-registered users to report content.33 The changes came after UK regulatory body Ofcom raised concerns with the platform.34 Further, Telegram has also banned some extremist accounts after pressure from the German Ministry of the Interior.35 Although the platform is still reluctant to moderate content and only bans or geo-blocks accounts when put under pressure.36 Telegram does not subscribe to the unambiguous free speech commitment its founder Pavel Durov claimed to support37 and has in some cases accepted local laws as grounds for deplatforming.38 environment usually found on 'alternative platforms'.

-On the other hand, X/Twitter which at the beginning of the study period was considered an established mainstream platform, has changed some of its policies which has enabled the return of extremist users, and has become less strict in its moderation of disinformation content, thus creating a permissive environment usually found on 'alternative platforms'.
 This development, combined with the project's finding that a far-right online ecosystem is still active on established platforms, raises questions about the utility of the terms 'mainstream' and 'alternative' with regard to social media platforms.

+On the other hand, X/Twitter which at the beginning of the study period was considered an established mainstream platform, has changed some of its policies which has enabled the return of extremist users,39 and has become less strict in its moderation of disinformation content,40 thus creating a permissive

-The analysis in this study was based on lists of accounts from the German far-right and conspiracist spectrum thatISD analysts compiled at the beginning of the project in 2021.
-The lists comprised 461 Facebook accounts, 229 Telegram channels, 95 Instagram accounts, 159 X/Twitter accounts and 92 YouTube channels, totalling 1,032 accounts encompassing those who share farright extremist content as well as accounts belonging to far-right parties and media outlets.
-Furthermore, conspiracy theorists, sovereigntists and accounts associated with the anti-lockdown movement were included due to their adoption of far-right conspiracy theories and their campaigns with members of the far right.
+The analysis in this study was based on lists of accounts from the German far-right and conspiracist spectrum that ISD analysts compiled at the beginning of the projectin 2021.
+The lists comprised 461 Facebook accounts.
+229 Telegram channels, 95 Instagram accounts, 159 X/Twitter accounts and 92 YouTube channels, totalling 1,032 accounts encompassing those who share farright extremist content as well as accounts belonging to far-right parties and media outlets.
+Furthermore, conspiracy theorists, sovereigntists and accounts associated with the anti-lockdown movement were included due to their adoption of far-right conspiracy theories and their campaigns with members of the far right.41